jlrpuma/jose-rodriguez-employees-front/README.md

 ## Constraints

+- Provide the file without headers, just with the information
-This implementation will work only if a file with the proper structure is provided, validations over the amount of information on every row would be an improvement.
+- This implementation will work only if a file with the proper structure is provided, validations over the amount of information on every row would be an improvement.

 ## Development server